open-component-model/MPAS/docs/concepts/product-deployment.md

 The reconciliation process for a `ProductDeployment` will be as follows:
 - fetch `spec.component.registryRef` object and create the `ComponentVersion` CR
 - for each pipeline in the `spec.pipelines` array:
+  - 1. create a new CR called `ProductDeploymentPipeline` based on the pipeline items
+  - 2. this CR is reconciled by the product controller in the following way:
     - 1. create the Resource CR
     - 2. create the Localization CR
     - 3. fetch the configuration values provided by the user and create the Configuration CR
     - 4. create a Flux Source pointing at the snapshot created in step 2 (b) ( or if configuration was provided, at step 3 (c) )
     - 5. bind to a target (this could be handled by a dedicated scheduler):
       - 5.1 get the target selector for the pipeline
       - 5.2 fetch the list of targets matching the target selector constraints
       - 5.3 if more than one target matches constraint, then select at random
       - 5.4 set the `spec.target` field on `ProductDeployment` to the target
     - 6. if the target field is non-empty create a Flux Kustomization configured with the target's KubeConfig which reconciles the Flux Source from step 4
+  - 2.1 the pipeline CR should set the `ProductDeployment` CR as owner
+  - 3. the target controller will update the CR with a targetRef that the pipeline item ends up using

 The `ProductDescription` may define the kind and features of the `Target`'s it requires.
 Because of this it is necessary for the product controller to make a scheduling decision of the basis of the information provided in the `ProductDescription` and the `Target`'s available within the MPAS system.
 Once a target is chosen then it is assigned to a specific pipeline in the `ProductDeployment` and from this point onwards is immutable.